DanielBL01/Photo-Sharing-App/README.md

 [Website Link](https://photo-website-share.herokuapp.com/)

 ### Notes (This is a Backend project)
-Because of many issues with Git and Heroku CLI, there were many unnecessary commits so I decided to make a new git repo with all the files of this project.
-Unfortunately, I've lost many of my commits however some key features to the website that I've built include:
+**Because of many issues with Git and Heroku CLI, there were many unnecessary commits so I decided to make a new git repo with all the files of this project.
+Unfortunately, I've lost many of my commits however some key features to the website that I've built include**:
 - Custom User Model
 - Relational Database
 - User Authentication (Signup, Login, Logout)